Putin mocks West, says Russia will press on in Ukraine - NewsBreak

 “All our action has been aimed at helping people living in the Donbas, it's our duty and we will fulfill it until the end,” he said.

-Putin claimed that Russia has strengthened its sovereignty in the face of Western sanctions, which he said bordered on an aggression.
+Putin charged that Russia has strengthened its sovereignty in the face of Western sanctions, which he said bordered on an aggression.

 “Russia has resisted the economic, financial and technological aggression of the West,” Putin said.
 "I'm sure that we haven't lost anything and we won't lose anything.
 The most important gain is the strengthening of our sovereignty, it's an inevitable result of what's going one.”

-The Russian leader acknowledged that the national economy will shrink by 2% this year, but said that the economic and financial situation in Russia has stabilized, consumer prices inflation has slowed down and unemployment has remained low.
+The Russian leader said that the economic and financial situation in Russia has stabilized, consumer prices inflation has slowed down and unemployment has remained low.

 “There has been a certain polarization in the world and inside the country, but I view it as a positive thing,” he added.
 “Everything unnecessary, harmful, everything that has prevented us from going forward will be rejected and we will gain development tempo because development can only be based on sovereignty.”